Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Introduction

-The link between the isoperimetric problem and the structure at infinity, together with recent developments on the Geometric Analysis on metric measure spaces with curvature bounded below (\cref{sec:RCD}), has led to several contributions which exploit the direct method of the Calculus of Variations in order to find an isoperimetric region.
-Building on the fundamental concentration-compactness principle \cite{Lions84I} and the results in \cite{RitRosales04, Nar14, MondinoNardulli16}, such direct method has been established in \cite{AFP21, AntonelliNardulliPozzetta}, see also \cite{NobiliVioloStability, Reinaldo2020, NovagaClusters} for related applications, leading to new existence results of minimizers under assumptions on the asymptotic structure of the ambient.\\ In particular, in \cite{AntBruFogPoz} it is considered the case of Riemannian manifolds with nonnegative Ricci curvature with \emph{Euclidean volume growth}, i.e., such that
+{ The link between the problem and the structure at infinity,} together with recent developments on the Geometric Analysis on metric measure spaces with curvature bounded below (\cref{sec:RCD}), has led to several contributions which exploit the direct method of the Calculus of Variations in order to find an isoperimetric region.
+Building on the fundamental concentration-compactness principle \cite{Lions84I} and the results in \cite{RitRosales04, Nar14, MondinoNardulli16}, such direct method has been established in \cite{AFP21, AntonelliNardulliPozzetta}, see also \cite{NobiliVioloStability, Reinaldo2020, NovagaClusters} for related applications, leading to new existence results of minimizers under assumptions on the asymptotic structure of the ambient {space}.